Riverscapes/pyBRAT/docs/index.md

 ## Interested in Helping?

-If you'd like to help improve BRAT and help UDWR better manage beavers, take part in monitoring beaver using our new [Beaver Monitoring App](https://extension.usu.edu/utahwaterwatch/htm/beaver-monitoring-app/) (developed by [EcoTech Solutions](http://www.ecotsolutions.com/) in Partnership with [Utah State University Extension](https://extension.usu.edu/utahwaterwatch/)).
+If you'd like to help improve BRAT and help UDWR better manage beavers, contact [Joe Wheaton](http://www.joewheaton.org/contact.html).